Comparing Quantum-Si (QSI) & Its Competitors

 |2.47

-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 22.69%.
-Given Quantum-Si’s competitors higher possible upside, analysts plainly believe Quantum-Si has less favorable growth aspects than its competitors.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 24.26%.
+Given Quantum-Si’s peers higher possible upside, analysts plainly believe Quantum-Si has less favorable growth aspects than its peers.

-This table compares Quantum-Si and its competitors’ net margins, return on equity and return on assets.

 Summary